CIT is determined by reference to a charge year, being the period of 12 months ending on 31 December.

 Topics of focus for tax authorities

-The ZRA is devoting a significant amount of time to transfer pricing audits, and this is expected to be an increasing focus of scrutiny, especially with the 2018 Regulations that were recently enacted.
+The ZRA is devoting a significant amount of time to transfer pricing audits, and there is expected to be an increasing scrutiny.

-In addition to the above, following the tax amnesty program that was available in 2017, the ZRA has placed significant emphasis on enforcement of tax laws and has thus increased audits across all tax types.
-This includes desktop audits as well as detailed on site audits.
+In addition to the above, the ZRA has placed significant emphasis on enforcement of tax laws and audits across all tax types.
+This includes desktop audits, detailed on site audits, and taxpayer account reconciliations.